Buying a Spanish SIM card at Barcelona airport can save you money on roaming charges while ensuring that you stay connected throughout your stay.

 The Fly & Go stores currently sell three Vodafone data plans, two of which include 30 days of free unlimited data for apps including Google Maps, Instagram, Facebook, Twitter, WhatsApp, Apple Music and Spotify within Spain.

 If you don’t need unlimited data for apps, then the Orange SIM cards which are sold in all six stores mentioned in this post are better value and can also be used in portable hotspot devices.

-Alternatively, you could purchase an Orange Holiday SIM from Amazon before you travel, albeit at a slightly higher price than you would pay for a local SIM at Barcelona airport.
+Alternatively, you could purchase an Orange Holiday SIM from Amazon before you travel.

 Mobile Network Operators in Spain